 There has been a substantial increase in cybercrime in real estate over the last few years.
-Since there aren’t any federal cybersecurity laws for real estate companies there’s nothing that requires them to invest in information security.
+There aren’t any federal cybersecurity laws for real estate companies.
+Consequently, there’s nothing that requires them to invest in information security.
 They’re left on their own to insure they have strong systems.

 According to research, more than 50% of real estate companies lack the essential resources to prevent, or even deal with, cyberattacks.
 The amount of money that changes hands with every real estate transaction is significant.
 Even small real estate companies transact properties worth millions of dollars on any given day.